Information for Year 6 Parents

 Our staff have the right to a personal life and to be protected from harassment online, via email or in person.
 We ask that parents avoid addressing staff members directly via social media, and avoid posting inaccurate or defamatory statements about staff or school on social media platforms.
 This is reiterated by our Home-School Agreement.

-Concerns or disagreements should be dealt with politely, and in line with the school’s policy and procedure which can be found at:
+Concerns or disagreements should be dealt with politely, and in line with the school’s policy and procedure which can be found on our policies page.

 Data and Reporting